 O Bar and Dining

-With attentive service, first class food and drink, this is one high that will be hard to come down from.
+With attentive service, a sophisticated menu and incredible views to pair from 47 floors up, this is one high that will be hard to come down from.

 Overview

-They say that the reason aeroplane food tastes so bad is because our tastebuds decrease by 30% when we're in higher altitudes.
-Whether or not this is true, it's pretty clear that 47 stories won't spoil any flavour, because the mouth-watering food and drink at O Bar and Dining is simply incomparable to that 'beef(?) lasagna' you got on your last flight OS.
+They say that the reason aeroplane food tastes so bad is because our tastebuds decrease by 30 percent when we're in higher altitudes.
+Whether or not this is true, it's pretty clear that 47 storeys won't spoil any flavour, because the excellent food and drink at O Bar and Dining is incomparable to that 'beef(?) lasagna' you got on your last flight.

-Just off George Street in the Australia Post building and up an ear-popping 47 floors, you'll enter this sleek bar with a breathtaking 360 degree, sky-high view of Sydney, modern menu and charming cocktails to match.
-The circular space comprises a restaurant, bar, private dining area and brand new tapas lounge complete with comfy armchairs for you to gaze out the window at the spectacular blinking lights below.
+An ear-popping 47 floors up George Street's Australia Square building, this sleek bar boasts a breathtaking 360-degree, sky-high view of Sydney, a modern menu and charming cocktails to match.
+The circular space comprises a restaurant, bar, private dining area and relaxed tapas lounge complete with comfy armchairs for you to gaze out the window at the spectacular blinking lights below.

-Chef and owner Michael Moore, whose cooking career has spanned over 26 years both in London and Australia, redeveloped this prime real estate from an 80s buffet restaurant to this contemporary and sophisticated social hub in the sky.
-Moore is passionate about promoting a healthy eating philosophy, so your arteries can take comfort in the fact that you'll find a lot of superfoods (quinoa, agave, chia) substituted for the naughtier ingredients throughout the menus.
+Chef and owner Michael Moore, whose cooking career has spanned nearly 30 years both in London and Australia, oversaw the redevelopment of this prime piece of real estate from an 80s buffet restaurant to a sophisticated social hub in the sky.
+Moore is passionate about promoting a healthy eating philosophy, so you can take comfort in the fact that you'll find a lot of superfoods (quinoa, agave, chia) substituted for the naughtier ingredients throughout the menus.

-O Bar is the perfect bar to impress a date, client or visiting friend and with attentive service, first class food and drink, this is one high that will be hard to come down from.
+O Bar is the perfect spot to impress a date, client or visiting friend, and with attentive service and top-notch food and drink, this is one high that will be hard to come down from.

 Photo: Leigh Griffiths